luiscarlosgph/how-to/README.md

 * [tmux](https://github.com/luiscarlosgph/how-to/tree/main/tmux): shell code to add to your shell rc file to recover the last tmux session.
 * [wpa_supplicant](https://github.com/luiscarlosgph/how-to/tree/main/wpa_supplicant): guide on how to connect a Linux computer to a WiFi network from the command line.
 * [zsh](https://github.com/luiscarlosgph/how-to/tree/main/zsh): guide on how to install zsh as default terminal.
+* [synapse](https://github.com/luiscarlosgph/how-to/tree/main/zsh): guide on how to upload and download stuff from Synapse.